SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 ### Ensure that Application Resources are Loaded as Component Preload

 Application modules \(e.g. components, controllers, views or resource bundles\) should be loaded asynchronously via the component preload file.
-Please check \(e.g. via the *Network* tab in the Google Chrome developer tools\) if a component preload \(`component-preload.js`\) is missing.
+Check \(e.g. via the Network tab in the Google Chrome developer tools\) if a component preload \(`Component-preload.js`\) is missing.
 If the application is not configured to load modules asynchronously, required application files may be loaded synchronously.

 > Note:
-> If the component preload does not exist, the bundle needs to be created, for example by using the [UI5 Build Tooling](https://github.com/SAP/ui5-tooling).
+> If a component preload does not exist yet, the bundle needs to be created.
+For example, you may use the [UI5 Build Tooling](https://github.com/SAP/ui5-tooling).
 >
 >